tungsten-client/documentation/src/introduction.md

 # Introduction

-The Tungsten Client Modules API allows module developers to easily create custom client modules.
+Tungsten Client is a Minecraft client that allows users to install modules